jmb521/grocery_list-cli-gem/README.md

 Or install it yourself as:

-    $ gem install grocery_list
+    $ gem install grocery_list1

 ## Usage

-To use the program, start it by typing ruby bin/grocery_list From then you will see a choice of stores available based on which stores have current sales ads.
+To use the program, start it by typing grocery_list From then you will see a choice of stores available based on which stores have current sales ads.
 Select the number corresponding to the store you wish to select.
 After reviewing the items for sale, you can select another store, see the list of stores or exit the gem.